The Subtle Effects of Collective Trauma: Reflecting on 9/11 and Its Lasting Impact

 If your reactions feel bigger than the situation or are tied to reminders, anniversaries, or past events, trauma informed therapy can help clarify and support you.

-If you are in Scarsdale, Westchester, or anywhere in NY, NJ, CT, or FL via telehealth, we are here to support you.
+If you are in Scarsdale, Westchester, or anywhere in NY, NJ, CO, CT, or FL via telehealth, we are here to support you.

 If you are in crisis, call 988 in the U.S. or your local emergency number.